 In 1962, President John F. Kennedy proclaimed May 15th as National Peace Officers Memorial Day and the calendar week in which May 15th falls as National Police Week.
 National Police Week pays special recognition to law enforcement officers who have lost their lives in the line of duty for the safety and protection of others.

-The fallen, whose names are engraved on the National Law Enforcement Memorial Wall in 2026, will be formally dedicated during the 38th Annual Candlelight Vigil at 8 p.m. on May 13th.
-The Vigil, which will be held on the National Mall, will be livestreamed on YouTube and Facebook.
+The names of the 363 officers who made the ultimate sacrifice will be read aloud during the 38th Annual Candlelight Vigil at 8 p.m. on May 13th.
+The Vigil, which will be held on the National Mall, will be live streamed on YouTube; Facebook; LinkedIn; and Twitter.

-To reserve your discounted hotel room, please click here for National Police Week 2026 Official Hotel webpage.
-Sign up to be a National Police Week volunteer and/or sponsor, register for Honor Guard events, or participate in Ceremonial Motor Escorts by clicking here for more details listed at the bottom of the National C.O.P.S.
-Police Week 2026 webpage.
+To reserve your discounted hotel room, please click here for the National Police Week 2026 Official Hotel web page.
+Register for Honor Guard events, sign up to be a National Police Week volunteer and/or sponsor or participate in Ceremonial Motor Escorts by clicking here for more details listed at the bottom of the National C.O.P.S.
+Police Week 2026 web page.

-National Police Week 2026 T-shirts are available through the National Law Enforcement Officers Memorial Fund online Gift Shop.
+National Police Week 2026 T-shirts and other items are available through the National Law Enforcement Officers Memorial Fund online Gift Shop.

 Click here for more details and registration deadlines for Police Week 2026 events.